Robert J. T. Joy

-Robert J. T. Joy (April 5, 1929 – April 30, 2019) was an American physician and career Army Medical Corps officer who was an internationally recognized scholar in the field of the History of Medicine.
-He was also a key leader in U.S. Department of Defense Medical Research and Development, and served as one of the key founding staff members of the Uniformed Services University of the Health Sciences, where he served as the first Commandant of Students, Chair of the Department of Military Medicine, and, after his retirement from military service, first Professor and Chair of the Section or Medical History at the University.
+Robert J. T. Joy (April 5, 1929 – April 30, 2019) was an American physician and career Army Medical Corps officer who was an internationally recognized scholar in the field of the history of medicine.
+He was also a key leader in U.S. Department of Defense Medical Research and Development.
+He served as one of the key founding staff members of the Uniformed Services University of the Health Sciences, where he served as the first commandant of students, chair of the department of military medicine, and, after he retired from military service, first professor and chair of the section of medical history at the university.

-Education, early years, and family
+Early years

 Robert John Thomas Joy was born in Narragansett Village, Rhode Island, the only child of Angelo Francois Joy, an Italian immigrant hotelier, and his Narragansett-born wife Mary F. (Egan) Joy.
 His mother Mary was a first-generation American born of Irish Immigrant parents, and Joy described his upbringing as "lace curtain Irish."
-His primary and secondary education moved between Narragansett in the spring and St. Petersburg, Florida in the fall as his family moved between their hotels with the tourist trade.
+His primary and secondary education moved between Narragansett in the spring and St. Petersburg, Florida, in the fall as his family moved between their hotels with the tourist trade.

-After completing High School, Joy enrolled in the Rhode Island State College, receiving a Bachelors of Science with a dual major in pre-medicine and pre-law in 1950.
+After completing High School, Joy enrolled in the Rhode Island State College, receiving a Bachelor of Science with a dual major in pre-medicine and pre-law in 1950.

-Joy then attended the Yale School of Medicine while participating in an Army Reserve Officers Training Corps Medical Corps scholarship—in the 1950s the Army had such programs—and completed his medical training in 1954.
+Joy then attended the Yale School of Medicine while participating in an Army Reserve Officers Training Corps Medical Corps scholarship—in the 1950s, the Army had such programs—and completed his medical training in 1954.

-It was at Yale that his life-long love of the history of medicine—and his association with the American Association for the History of Medicine began.
+It was at Yale that his lifelong love of the history of medicine—and his association with the American Association for the History of Medicine began.
 He and a classmate restarted the Nathan Smith Club, the school's student History of Medicine Club, which had lain dormant for several years.
 The club met monthly at a faculty member's home, a student would present a paper, and other members would critique the paper.
 Joy volunteered to present the first paper when the club re-launched, and his paper would eventually be published and awarded the Association's Osler Medal for the "best unpublished essay on a medical historical topic written by a student enrolled in a school of medicine or osteopathy in the United States or Canada."

 Joy was married twice.
 His first marriage ended in divorce and produced two children, a son and a daughter.
 His second wife preceded him in death by about 1 year.